 On November 15, 2019, our Board announced that the Company has initiated a strategic review process to identify, examine, and consider a range of strategic alternatives available to the Company, including but not limited to, (i) selling the Company's assets to a business development company or other potential buyer, (ii) merging with another business development company, (iii) liquidating the Company's assets in accordance with a plan of liquidation, (iv) raising additional funds for the Company, or (v) otherwise entering into another business combination, with the objective of maximizing stockholder value.
-On August 19, 2021, we provided an update with respect to our strategic review process and reported that the process was ongoing and that our options have been enhanced by significant valuation growth in our portfolio.
-As of December 31, 2022 and through the date of filing this Annual Report, the Company has not entered into any agreements regarding any strategic alternative.
+As of December 31, 2023 and through the date of filing this Annual Report, the Company has not entered into any agreements regarding any strategic alternative and the strategic process remains ongoing.

-The following discussion describes the Company as of December 31, 2022 as it relates to the financial statements covered by this Annual Report on Form 10-K and as of the latest practicable date for other information about the Company.
+The following discussion describes the Company as of December 31, 2023 as it relates to the financial statements covered by this Annual Report on Form 10-K and as of the latest practicable date for other information about the Company.